‘The Conners’ Living Room Is Missing Something In ABC’s First Promo Sans Roseanne

 The 15-second clip, posted by Variety, shows the recognizable Conner living room with an empty couch, save for the iconic knitted afghan hanging on the back of it.
 As Carly Simon’s “Anticipation” plays in the background, the words “What Next?” appear on the screen.

-Unfortunately for fans of the original 1980s series, there’s no “what ‘s next” for the Conner matriarch played by Roseanne Barr, who was fired from the show she helped create after she posted an offensive tweet about former White House aide Valerie Jarrett back in May.
+Unfortunately for fans of the original 1980s series, there’s no “what’s next” for the Conner matriarch played by Roseanne Barr, who was fired from the show she helped create after she posted an offensive tweet about former White House aide Valerie Jarrett back in May.

 While The Conners spinoff will include all of the other stars from the 2018 revival, Barr will not appear on it after forfeiting all creative and financial rights to the new show.
 Barr said in a statement that she agreed to the settlement to save the jobs of “200 beloved cast and crew.”